 Similarly, the Company also reassesses cash flows on at least a quarterly basis for the remaining loans and real estate securities recorded on its consolidated balance sheets.
 In estimating these cash flows, there are a number of assumptions made that are uncertain and subject to judgments and assumptions based on subjective and objective factors and contingencies.
-These include the rate and timing of principal and interest receipts (including assumptions of prepayments, repurchases, defaults and liquidations), the pass-through or coupon rate and interest rate fluctuations.
+These include the rate and timing of principal and interest receipts (including assumptions), the pass-through or coupon rate and interest rate fluctuations.
 In addition, interest payment shortfalls due to delinquencies on the underlying mortgage loans have to be estimated.
 Differences between previously estimated cash flows and current actual and anticipated cash flows are recognized prospectively through an adjustment of the yield over the remaining life of the security based on the current amortized cost of the investment.

 For loan and security investments purchased with evidence of deterioration of credit quality for which it is probable, at acquisition, that the Company will be unable to collect all contractually required payments receivable, the Company will apply the provisions of ASC 310-30.
 For purposes of income recognition, the Company aggregates loans that have common risk characteristics into pools and uses a composite interest rate and expectation of cash flows expected to be collected for the pool.
 ASC 310-30 addresses accounting for differences between contractual cash flows and cash flows expected to be collected from an investor's initial investment in loans or debt securities acquired in a transfer if those differences are attributable, at least in part, to credit quality.
-ASC 310-30 limits the yield that may be accreted (the "accretable yield") to the excess of the investor's estimate of undiscounted expected principal, interest, and other cash flows (cash flows expected at acquisition to be collected) over the investor's initial investment in the loan.
-ASC 310-30 requires that the excess of contractual cash flows over cash flows expected to be collected (the "nonaccretable difference") not be recognized as an adjustment of yield.
+ASC 310-30 limits the yield that may be accreted (the "accretable yield") to the excess of the investor's estimate of undiscounted expected principal, interest, and other cash flows over cash flows expected to be collected (the "nonaccretable difference") not be recognized as an adjustment of yield.
 Subsequent changes in cash flows expected to be collected generally should be recognized prospectively through an adjustment of the loan's yield over its remaining life.